 But we’re getting ahead of ourselves.
 We shouldn’t worry about pricing until after we find the right car.

 Which Type of Car Should You Buy?
 New, Used, or Lease?

 This is another subject that may be beyond the scope of this article.
 Each one has its own benefits and drawbacks.

-New vehicles are expensive and they depreciate quickly in the first few years.
-If you are making payments and had little to no down payment, your loan will be more than the value of the vehicle for the first few years (see GAP Insurance further down).
-The upside is that you get a nice new vehicle and a bumper to bumper warranty.
+New vehicles are expensive, and they depreciate quickly in the first few years.
+If you are making payments and have little to no down payment, your loan will be more than the value of the vehicle for the first few years (see GAP Insurance further down).
+The upside is that you get a nice new vehicle and a bumper-to-bumper warranty.

-Used vehicles are quite a bit cheaper and the previous owner(s) paid for the depreciation.
-The downside is that you never really know what happened under the previous owner(s) and the vehicle will have little to no warranty.
+Used vehicles are quite cheaper, and the previous owner(s) paid for the depreciation.
+The downside is that you never really know what happened under the previous owner(s), and the vehicle will have little to no warranty.

 You can reduce the risk and warranty issues by purchasing a Certified Previously Owned (CPO) vehicle.
 CPO vehicles are usually a little more expensive than a comparable car without the certification, but they must meet strict inspection criteria and come with an extended warranty.